-This site will concentrate on the alcohol survey-Marietta requirements which are a small part of the application.
+This site will concentrate on the alcohol survey-Marietta requirements, which are a small part of the application.
 We hope this will help with your preliminary decisions about where to locate your place of business.
-This will give you an understanding of the distance requirement and allow you to make decisions about the location of your business.
+This will give you an understanding of the distance requirement and allow you to decide about the location of your business.

 Chapter 8-8 - Alcoholic Beverages and specifically Article 8-8-2 – General Provisions state:

-1. Where the applicant's place of business is located within the central business district and is a restaurant whose food sales equal at least 75 percent of its gross annual sales. then the aforementioned distance requirement shall be reduced to 150 feet; or
+1. Where the applicant's place of business is within the central business district and is a restaurant whose food sales equal at least 75 percent of its gross annual sales.
+Then the aforementioned distance requirement shall be reduced to 150 feet; or

 2. Where the applicant's place of business is located 300 feet of any public or private college or university, and is a restaurant whose food sales equal at least 50 percent of its gross annual sales, then the aforementioned distance requirement shall be reduced to 50 feet.”

-It is important to understand that each jurisdiction differs on the requirement for distances to nearest establishments that may be adversely affected by the issuance of an alcohol license.
+It is important to understand that each jurisdiction differs from the requirement for distances to the nearest establishments that may be adversely affected by the issuance of an alcohol license.
 The alcohol surveys-Marietta must reflect the requirements set forth by the City of Marietta.